x2ever/Autonomous-Car-RL-Env/README.md

 #### Auto

-Drive with Keyboard
+Drive with your own algorithm which is implemented at `Brain.py`.
 ```
 python main.py --auto
 ```

 #### Not auto

-Drive with your own algorithm which is implemented at `Brain.py`.
+Drive with Keyboard.

 ```
 python main.py